NanoComp/meep/doc/docs/Scheme_User_Interface.md

 **`(in-volume v step-functions...)`**
 —
-Given zero or more step functions, modifies any output functions among them to only output a subset (or a superset) of the computational cell, corresponding to the `meep::volume* v` (created by the `volume` function).
+Given zero or more step functions, modifies any output functions among them to only output a subset (or a superset) of the cell, corresponding to the `meep::volume* v` (created by the `volume` function).

 **`(in-point pt step-functions...)`**
 —